HOW DOES HAZELWOOD WORK?

 Q: Are the child necklaces safe?

 A: The clasps have been specially designed with your child’s safety in mind.
-For example, to prevent choking, if a necklace were to get caught on something, the clasps are designed to open when a certain amount of force is applied.
+For example, to prevent choking, if a necklace were to get caught on something, the clasps and/or wire loop are designed break to open when a certain amount of force is applied (note that this is not repairable, so do not attempt to test).
 Since hazelwood is most effective when worn as much as possible, one option is to wrap the necklace around your child’s leg or ankle at night.
 That way they continue to get the benefit of wearing the hazelwood and you can rest easy as a parent knowing your child is safe.
 For adults, we also recommend that it be worn all the time, including at night to get the full benefit of the hazelwood.

 SAFETY NOTE - No child under the age of three should wear a necklace without adult supervision.